 She graduated in 2015 with a Master’s degree in positive organizational psychology and evaluation.

-Author of four books
+Author of seven books

 Courtney is the author of four published books on positive psychology-related topics, including:

-- My Pocket Positivity (link),
+- My Pocket Positivity (link)

-- 5-Minute Bliss (link),
+- 5-Minute Bliss (link)

-- My Pocket Gratitude (link), and she
+- My Pocket Gratitude (link)

-- My Pocket Meditations for Self-Compassion (link).
+- My Pocket Meditations for Self-Compassion (link)

 She is also the first author on a peer-reviewed article published in the International Journal of Wellbeing called Scaling The Heights Of Positive Psychology: A Systematic Review Of Measurement Scales (link), as well as a multitude of articles on this website that you can find below.